austinsonger/Policy-Portal/access-control.md

 |       |      |             |           |         |
 |       |      |             |           |         |

-Access to \<PlaceHolder> systems and application is limited for all users, including but not limited to workforce members, volunteers, business associates, contracted providers, consultants, and any other entity, is allowable only on a minimum necessary basis.
+Access to `<Company Placeholder>` systems and application is limited for all users, including but not limited to workforce members, volunteers, business associates, contracted providers, consultants, and any other entity, is allowable only on a minimum necessary basis.
 All users are responsible for reporting an incident of unauthorized user or access of the organization's information systems.

 These safeguards have been established to address the HIPAA Security regulations and industry best practices.

 ## Policy Statements

 #### Access Control Policy

-\<PlaceHolder> policy requires that
+`<Company Placeholder>` policy requires that

 (a) Access to all computing resources, including servers, end-user computing devices, network equipment, services and applications, must be protected by strong authentication, authorization, and auditing.

 (b) Interactive user access must be associated to an account or login unique to each user.

-(c) All credentials, including user passwords, service accounts, and access keys, must meet the length, complexity, age, and rotation requirements defined in \<PlaceHolder> security standards.
+(c) All credentials, including user passwords, service accounts, and access keys, must meet the length, complexity, age, and rotation requirements defined in `<Company Placeholder>` security standards.

 (d) Use strong password and multi-factor authentication (MFA) whenever possible to authenticate to all computing resources (including both devices and applications).

-(e) MFA is required to access any critical system or resource, including but not limited to resources in \<PlaceHolder> production environments.
+(e) MFA is required to access any critical system or resource, including but not limited to resources in `<Company Placeholder>` production environments.

 (f) Unused accounts, passwords, access keys must be removed within an established timeframe.